realbakari/Gabin-s-blog-Posts/_posts/2019-09-13-Education.md

 - Quote
 feature_image: ""
 ---
-To all educated people, you shall never forget that the knowledge gained from your education is not enough to succeed in life.
+To all educated people, you should never forget that the knowledge gained from your education is not enough to succeed in life.